 A glass shower door makes a bathroom feel larger because it takes up less visual space.
 Not only does the bathroom feel bigger, but your shower will feel more spacious when you’re standing in it.
 This is especially true if you go with a floor-to-ceiling shower glass enclosure.

-Speaking of an enclosed shower, I HIGHLY recommend that you enclose your shower.
-We had an open shower (i.e. it was open to the bathroom with no door to close) in our last house and it was SO COLD when showering.
+Speaking of an enclosed shower, I HIGHLY recommend it.
+We had an open shower (i.e., it was open to the bathroom with no door to close) in our last house, and it was SO COLD when showering.
 Learn from my #mistakes!

 TIP 8.
 CHOOSE FUNCTIONAL (YET BEAUTIFUL) VANITY MIRRORS

-Your primary bathroom should not have bland, boring slab mirrors … unless you plan to cover the entire wall with a mirror and have sconces installed into the mirror.
+Your primary bathroom should not have bland, boring slab mirrors … unless you plan to cover the entire wall with a mirror and install sconces into it.

 Two ways to create a custom look with mirrors:

-1. Frame your mirrors by taking a simple, slab mirror and customize it with a frame created out of the same material as your cabinets.
-This creates a fully custom look because the whole vanity area flows and appears as one customized piece.
+- Frame your mirrors by taking a simple, slab mirror and customizing it with a frame created out of the same material as your cabinets.
+This creates a fully custom look because the entire vanity area flows and appears as a single customized piece.
 See the photo of my bathroom above in the ‘lighting’ tip.

-2. Purchase a mirror that you would use in any other room in the house … in other words, a beautiful mirror that isn’t simply a ‘bathroom mirror’.
-Below are some gorgeous ideas to get you started.
+- Purchase a mirror that you would use in any other room in the house … in other words, a beautiful mirror that isn’t simply a ‘bathroom mirror’.

 TIP 9.
 KEEP BATHROOM HARDWARE + FIXTURES CONSISTENT